Puerto Plata, Dominican Republic Cruise Port Guide

 Local Currency & Tipping Customs

-The Dominican peso is the primary currency of the Dominican Republic.
+The Dominican peso is the currency of the Dominican Republic.
 It’s wise to have some cash to buy local goods from smaller shops and to pay taxi drivers and bus fares.
-Credit cards are accepted in many places as well.
+Credit cards are also accepted in many places.
 Leaving a 10% tip is customary at restaurants, bars, and cafés for good service.

 Find Cruises to Puerto Plata